 Your independent learning is supported by a range of excellent facilities including online resources, the library and CANVAS, the University's online virtual learning platform.

 At Kingston University, we know that postgraduate students have particular needs and therefore we have a range of support available to help you during your time here.

-Year 1: 17% of your time is spent in timetabled teaching and learning activity.
+Year 1: 17% of your time is spent in timetabled learning and teaching activity.

 Contact hours may vary depending on your modules.